 Another remarkable thing about human language is that it is all about symbols.
 According to Chris Manning, a machine learning professor at Stanford, it is a discrete, symbolic, categorical signaling system.
 This means we can convey the same meaning in different ways (i.e., speech, gesture, signs, etc.) The encoding by the human brain is a continuous pattern of activation by which the symbols are transmitted via continuous signals of sound and vision.

 Understanding human language is considered a difficult task due to its complexity.
-For example, there is an infinite number of different ways to arrange words in a sentence.
+For example, there are an infinite number of different ways to arrange words in a sentence.
 Also, words can have several meanings and contextual information is necessary to correctly interpret sentences.
 Every language is more or less unique and ambiguous.
-Just take a look at the following newspaper headline "The Pope’s baby steps on gays."
-This sentence clearly has two very different interpretations, which is a pretty good example of the challenges in NLP.
+Just take a look at the following newspaper headline “The Pope’s baby steps on gays.”
+This sentence clearly has two very different interpretations, which is a pretty good example of the challenges in natural language processing.

 Syntactic analysis (syntax) and semantic analysis (semantic) are the two primary techniques that lead to the understanding of natural language.
 Language is a set of valid sentences, but what makes a sentence valid?
 Syntax and semantics.

 Syntax is the grammatical structure of the text, whereas semantics is the meaning being conveyed.
 A sentence that is syntactically correct, however, is not always semantically correct.
 For example, “cows flow supremely” is grammatically valid (subject — verb — adverb) but it doesn’t make any sense.

 Syntactic analysis, also referred to as syntax analysis or parsing, is the process of analyzing natural language with the rules of a formal grammar.
 Grammatical rules are applied to categories and groups of words, not individual words.
 Syntactic analysis basically assigns a semantic structure to text.